How to Save on Automobile Insurance

 Bundling Discount

-If you buy multiple types of insurance from the same provider, you can often save money.
-For example – if you get your life insurance, auto insurance, and home-owners insurance from the same company, they may give you discounts on every one of them.
+You can often save money if you buy multiple types of insurance from the same provider.
+For example – if you get your life, auto, and homeowners insurance from the same company, they may give you discounts on everyone.
 With most companies, the more types of insurance you bundle, the more you save off the price of buying them all separately.

 Payment Method Discount

-A lot of insurance companies offer a discount if you set up some form of automated payment.
-Most of these discounts are cumulative so, if you’ve got a lot of them, you might really be able to save.
+Many insurance companies offer discounts if you set up an automated payment system.
+Most of these discounts are cumulative, so if you have many of them, you might be able to save.

 Multiple Automobile Discount

-Much like bundling, insuring more than one car will qualify you for multiple car discounts.
-The make, model, and year of the vehicles, the number of vehicles, and other factors are considered, but the savings can be significant.
+Like bundling, insuring more than one car will qualify you for multiple car discounts.
+The vehicles’ make, model, year, number of cars, and other factors are considered, but the savings can be significant.

 This new and increasingly popular type of insurance can be based on specific mileage amounts you and the insurer agree to, the time you spend in your automobile, verified odometer readings, or installed technology, such as a GPS.
-Although considerable savings can be realized with this type of insurance, it is important to remain within the mileage constrictions agreed to with the insurance company.
+Although considerable savings can be realized with this type of insurance, remaining within the agreed-upon mileage constrictions with the insurance company is important.
 Violations can be costly.

 Conclusion